The Rebuilding Haiti: Annual Report 2011 is available in

-UNOPS helps implement projects funded by our partners, which include UN bodies, bilateral donors, NGOs, international financial institutions and more.
+UNOPS helps implement projects funded by our partners, which include UN bodies, bilateral donors, non-governmental organizations (NGOs), international financial institutions and more.
 The international development agenda in Haiti in 2011 is still focused on intensive recovery and reconstruction efforts continue and though there is much more to be done, there are a number of notable successes.

 For instance, about half of the 10 million cubic metres of debris has been removed, some 100,000 transitional shelters have been constructed, and the number of displaced people has decreased from 1.5 million to approximately 520,000.